Long Island Election Calendar: Primaries, Early Voting & Deadlines

 In New York State:

-• School district budget votes and Board of Education elections are generally held on the third Tuesday in May each year, unless moved for religious observances.
+• School district budget votes and Board of Education elections are generally held on the third Tuesday in May, unless the date is adjusted for a religious observance or other official reason.

-• These are separate from statewide elections and do not always align with federal or state cycles.
+• These votes are separate from statewide elections and do not always align with federal or state election cycles.

 Typical Long Island Election Cycle Summary